katrinaaayuzi/JanusDroplet-Sideview-Analysis-Miniapp/README.md

 # JanusDroplet-Sideview-Analysis-Miniapp
 This customized MATLAB mini-app is developed to extract specific morphological and geometric parameters from sideview images of Janus droplets, including θ_HC, θ_FC, θ_N, θ_SA, SAR, VR_N and V_TN.
+Following the automated acquisition and saving of sideview images, the user launched the mini-app and entered the refractive indices for each droplet phase.
+The selected image was then opened within the program, and five reference points were manually clicked along the droplet interfaces.
+Based on these inputs, the application automatically calculates the desired parameters and stores the results.